grenaud/dice/README.md

 This row means there are 8 sites where the ancient genome has 3 ancestral reads and 5 derived reads, and where the anchor panel has a derived allele frequency of 0.48 and where the contaminant panel has a derived allele frequency of 0.96.
 We provide an example test file in the testData folder, under the name "test_twopop_5col.txt".

+NOTES:
+- the allele frequencies for the anchor population should be larger than 0 and smaller than 1.
+This is not required for the contaminant population, if different from the anchor.
-NOTE: when comparing multiple candidate contaminant populations, it is best to use only sites that are segregating in all populations that are tested as contaminants, so that the likelihood is composed of the same number of sites in each case.
+- when comparing multiple candidate contaminant populations, it is best to use only sites that are segregating in all populations that are tested as contaminants, so that the likelihood is composed of the same number of sites in each case.

 # 2-Pop method: usage